 Director of Cannon County Schools, William Freddy Curtis, said “We are tremendously proud of each one of these outstanding educators.
 Each one of these deserving teachers exemplifies the Cannon County Schools’ vision, ‘Engaged in Excellence EVERY Day in EVERY Way!’ through our mission, ‘To Create a Unified Environment That Will Provide Opportunities for All Students to Reach Their Full Potential!’
 These individuals live the vision and mission every moment of every day, and we salute them for their distinguished efforts!
 All of us in the Cannon County School District stand behind these outstanding individuals and wish them the very best as they represent the finest of Cannon County educators in the Upper Cumberland region of the State of Tennessee!”

 For media inquiries, please contact William F. Curtis, Director of Cannon County Schools, at (629) 201-4801, ext.
-10101, or at opens in a new firstname.lastname@example.org new email for local Cannon County Schools information.
+10101, or at firstname.lastname@example.org for local Cannon County Schools information.